awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ## Private Registry Authentication<a name="fargate-private-auth-reg"></a>

-Fargate tasks can authenticate with private image registries, including Docker Hub, using basic authentication\.
+Amazon ECS tasks for Fargate can authenticate with private image registries, including Docker Hub, using basic authentication\.
 When you enable private registry authentication, you can use private Docker images in your task definitions\.

 To use private registry authentication, you create a secret with AWS Secrets Manager containing the credentials for your private registry\.
 Then, within your container definition, you specify `repositoryCredentials` with the full ARN of the secret that you created\.
 The following snippet of a task definition shows the required parameters: